AviatrixSystems/Docs/HowTos/aws_transit_gateway_orchestrator.rst

 Layering on the basic transit network, you can use the Orchestrator to add network segmentation:

- - Create network isolation by defining multiple Security Domains where VPCs in one domain cannot communicate with VPCs in another domain.
+ - **Isolation** Create network isolation by defining multiple Security Domains where VPCs in one domain cannot communicate with VPCs in another domain.
- - Create network connection of isolated segments by defining connection policies that allow one domain to communicate with another domain.
+ - **Policy** Create network connection of isolated segments by defining connection policies that allow one domain to communicate with another domain.
- - Build network segmentation by creating multiple TGW route tables and automatically updates all TGW  route table propagations.
+ - **Route Propagation** Build network segmentation by creating multiple TGW route tables and automatically updates all TGW  route table propagations.

 |with_security_domain|